Ananyaiitbhilai/Text2Triple-LLM-Agent/ReadME.md

 ```
 pip install -r requirements.txt
 ```
-- Please note the folllowing code requires `python version > 3.3`
+- Please note the folllowing code requires version of `python > 3.3`
 - Please set-up a virtual environment`
 - The dependencies are compatible for Mac M1, other OS might need to change the requirements accordingly

-2. Download the CONLL04 dataset and place it in the `data/` directory.
+2. Download the CONLL04 dataset and place it in the [data](data) directory.
 I have already placed the dataset there.

 3. Run the pre-processing script to format the dataset:

 ```
 python CONLL04preprocessing/conll04_formatting.py
 ```
-- The first command will format the CONLLO4 test dataset in the desired JSON format and generate it and this generated will stored at the location `data/datasets/conll04/test_triples.json`.
-In case you directly want access to the file you can directly find the file in `ipynb folder/dataFiles/golden_truth.json`
+- The first command will format the CONLLO4 test dataset in the desired JSON format and generate it and this generated will stored at the location [data/datasets/conll04/test_triples.json](data/datasets/conll04/test_triples.json).
+In case you directly want access to the file you can directly find the file in [ipynbFiles/dataFiles/golden_truth.json](ipynbFiles/dataFiles/golden_truth.json)
 ```
 python CONLL04preprocessing/evalFileGeneration.py
 ```
 - The second command will generate a evaluation file on which predictions will be made by our pipeline.
-If you want direct acess to the file, it is already at the location `data/datasets/conll04/conll04_eval.json`
+If you want direct acess to the file, it is already at the location [data/datasets/conll04/conll04_eval.json](data/datasets/conll04/conll04_eval.json)
 - These above two files' path are also set in all the three Bash files

 ### Carrying out Evaluation and getting Final Scores
-1. In the `.env` file, give your LLM's path (It should be with GGUF extension).
+1. In the [.env](.env) file, give your LLM's path (It should be with GGUF extension).
 We used `TheBloke/Mistral-7B-Instruct-v0.2-GGUF/mistral-7b-instruct-v0.2.Q4_K_S.gguf` and `lmstudio-ai/gemma-2b-it-GGUF/gemma-2b-it-q8_0.gguf`

 2. There are 3 bash files for multi-tool, single-tool, and single-tool no LLM usage:
-- `run_multi_tool.bash`: Bash script to run the pipeline using multiple tools.
+- [run_multi_tool.bash](run_multi_tool.bash): Bash script to run the pipeline using multiple tools.
-- `run_single_tool_noLLM.bash`: Bash script to run the pipeline with a single tool without LLM.
+- [run_single_tool_noLLM.bash](run_single_tool_noLLM.bash): Bash script to run the pipeline with a single tool without LLM.
-- `run_single_tool.bash`: Bash script to run the pipeline with a single tool.
+- [run_single_tool.bash](run_single_tool.bash): Bash script to run the pipeline with a single tool.

 3. Run the evaluation script for multi-tool or single-tool usage: